Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 What’s Your Favorite?

-I think all the books above are some of the best-selling books about audio on the market.
+I think all the books above are some of the must-read music production books on the market.
 However, you might have a favorite I didn’t list, and you’re probably cursing me for it.

 LEAVE A COMMENT